 THE CHARACTERS KIKI MEETS ON HER JOURNEY

-A weakness of the Odyssean structure is that — at least to this modern viewer — it can feel like one damn opponent after another.
-Then, of course, there’s the big battle.
+A shortcoming of the Odyssean structure is that — at least to this modern viewer — it can feel like one damn opponent after another.
+Then, of course, there’s the big big struggle.
 It gets a bit ho-hum.
 Here’s the other thing: in a utopian children’s story there can’t really be any genuine opponents.
 What have we got instead?

-- The first opponent is a classic dynamic in a girls’s story — Kiki encounters the snooty, slightly older witch who rejects Kiki as being from the country.
+The first opponent is a classic dynamic in a girls’ story — Kiki encounters the snooty, slightly older witch who rejects Kiki as being from the country.

 Tombo is probably a nickname, because in Japanese it means ‘dragonfly’.
 Dragonflies are a common sight in a Japanese summer and if you watch a lot of anime you’ll already have noticed that for a Japanese audience the dragonfly is strongly associated with summer, and laidback atmospheres.